 1. Help distribute your resume and other career marketing documents to individuals in their personal and professional networks.

-Provide everyone in your network with at least a few copies of your resume and any other career marketing documents they are using.
-Your contacts will often be more than happy to help pass along your resume to people in their own network who may be aware of opportunities or are able to help with your search in other ways.
+Email everyone in your network your resume and any other career marketing documents you are using.
+Your contacts will often be more than happy to help pass along your resume to people in their own network who may be aware of opportunities or are able to help with your job search in other ways.

 2. Talk about you, your current career goals, and your value proposition at meetings.

 Individuals in your network can help promote you as a “solution to an employer’s problem” by discussing your qualifications and current job search at meetings and events they attend.